ShenSinclair/AI_Governance_Portfolio/04-Governance-Frameworks/Reco_AI_Governance_Framework.md

 # Section 5: Control Requirements

 To support the secure, compliant, and responsible use of Reco AI, the organization has established governance controls designed to address identified security, privacy, compliance, operational, and AI governance risks.
-These controls provide the foundation for ongoing oversight and risk management throughout the platform lifecycle.
+These controls map to NIST AI RMF, NIST 800-53 Rev. 5 and provide the foundation for ongoing oversight and risk management throughout the platform lifecycle.

 ## Identity & Access Management Controls